 So obviously, you can use the platform to create and sell video-based online courses as a lot of Uscreen users like Sqadia.com do.

 But if you create videos in the entertainment niche or in any other niche where you don’t want your content to be delivered in the online course format, Uscreen will work great for that as well.
 In fact, Uscreen is more geared towards this use case.

-For example, Stage is a streaming service dedicated to the world of theatre and music and it uses Uscreen to run its VOD business.
+For example, kweliTV is an interactive streaming service which features indie films, documentaries, web series & kids shows and it uses Uscreen to run its VOD business.